realworldocaml/book/en/files-modules-and-programs.md

 ```

 Now, to expose this usefully in the interface, we need to expose both
 the function and the type `median` with its definition.
-We'd do that
+Note that
+values (of which functions are an example) and types have distinct
+namespaces, so there's no name clash here.
+The following two lines
-by adding these lines to the `counter.mli`:
+added to `freq.mli` does the trick.

 ```ocaml
 type median = | Median of string